apiok/documentation/docs/method/en/messagesV2/messagesV2.sendGameInvite.md

 Invite timeout

 $additional
-The application should has CHAT platform and platform param should be set to CHAT.
+The application should has CHAT platform and request must have GET-param platform=CHAT.